Eliminate nagging with tagging

 TAGteach methods stand on well-established scientific principles that underlie learning and reinforcement-based teaching.
 The results of a scientific study performed with TAGteach and gymnasts were presented at the annual conference of the Association for Behaviour Analysis in May 2004.
 This study showed a dramatic increase in skill acquisition for skills taught with TAGteach principles compared to those taught with conventional coaching.
 Studies have also been done with TAGteach and teaching dance (The Effect of Teaching with Acoustical Guidance (TAG) on the Mastery of Grand Rond de Jambe (en dehors) and Ballotte, Heidi D. Schneider, Sandra E. Short, Martin W. Short, University of North Dakota, Date Submitted: January 29th, 2006) and TAGteach with students with autism.
 (TAG Training with Children Diagnosed with Autism, Victoria Fogel, B.S., B.C.A.B.A., Applied Behaviour Consultants, Inc).

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

-Theresa McKeon is the co-founder of TAGteach International, a company that promotes an organized, all positive approach that facilitates accelerated learning while minimizing frustration on the part of coach.
+Theresa McKeon is the co-founder of TAGteach International.
+This company promotes an organized, all positive approach that facilitates accelerated learning while minimizing frustration on the part of the coach.